-- 1. The local agency agency accepts a child maltreatment report of a parent or household member of a child who has committed a violation which requires registration as an offender under section 243.166, subd.
+- 1. The local agency accepts a child maltreatment report of a parent or household member of a child who has committed a violation that requires registration as an offender under section 243.166, subd.
 1b, paragraph (a) or (b), or required registration under section 243.166, subd.
 1b, paragraph (a) or (b).
-[See Part 3 for list of crimes under section 243.166 that apply to reports under this section] - 2.
-Since sexual abuse is substantial child endangerment which is required to be assigned to the investigation path and requires a 24-hour response, local agency staff: - Must have face-to-face contact with a child and their caregiver immediately (within 24 hours). - Has authority to interview, without parental consent, an alleged victim and any other minors who currently reside or have resided with an alleged offender.
-The interview may take place at school. - Whenever possible, the interview of a victim must be audio-video recorded. - 3.
+[See part 3 for a list of crimes under section 243.166 that apply to reports under this section] - 2.
+Since sexual abuse is substantial child endangerment which is required to be assigned to the investigation path and requires 24-hour response, local agency staff: - Must have face-to-face contact with child and their caregiver immediately (within 24 hours). - Has authority to interview, without parental consent, an alleged victim and any other minors who currently reside or have resided with alleged offender.
+Interviews may take place at school. - Whenever possible, interviews of victims must be audio-video recorded. - 3.
 An agency may change from an investigation to an assessment if it determines that a complete investigation is not required.
-If an agency changes response paths, it must document the reason for terminating the investigation and notify local law enforcement, if law enforcement is conducting a joint investigation. - 4.
-Agency staff determines child maltreatment or no child maltreatment, if the matter remains on a Family Investigation response path; if the matter is on a Family Assessment response path, an agency does not address maltreatment; in either path, an agency determines the need for child protective services.
+If it changes response paths, caseworker must document reason/s for terminating an investigation and notify local law enforcement, if law enforcement is conducting a joint investigation. - 4.
+Agency staff determines whether child maltreatment occurred, if the matter remains in Family Investigation response path; if a matter is in Family Assessment response path, agency does not address maltreatment; in either path, agency determines the need for child protective services.